 Create a BaseTool from a Runnable.

-.
-Alternatively (e.g., if the Runnable takes a dict as input and the specific dict keys are not typed), the schema can be specified directly withargs_schema
+Alternatively (e.g., if the Runnable takes a dict as input and the specific dict keys are not typed), the schema can be specified directly with args_schema.

-to just specify the required arguments and their types.- Parameters:
+You can also pass arg_types to just specify the required arguments and their types.

 - Returns: